John Dooly: Tough times

 For John Dooly this success as a popularly elected leader came at a price.
 That December, a British land and naval force captured Savannah.
 Redcoats overran Georgia, except for Wilkes County, and occupied nearby Augusta by the end of January 1779.
 Fourteen hundred Georgians came forward to sign oaths accepting British protection and acknowledging an obligation to serve in the king's militia.
 A man named Freeman, apparently accompanying a party of local Baptists, arrived at Augusta to offer the surrender of the county's forts and civilians.
 Eighty Loyalist horsemen under Scottish captains John Hamilton and Dugald Campbell then set out to receive those submissions.
 As he later related to a British writer, however, Hamilton discovered that "although many of the people came in to take the oath of allegiance, the professions of a considerable number were not to be depended upon; and that some came in only for the purpose of gaining information on his strength and future designs.
 In various quarters, he met with opposition and all their places of strength held out until they were reduced.
-The reduction of most of these was not, however, a work of great difficulty, as they consisted only of stockade forts, calculated for defense against the Indians."(n34) Dooly, and whatever men would follow him, withdrew to South Carolina to seek help.
+The reduction of most of these was not, however, a work of great difficulty, as they consisted only of stockade forts, calculated for defense against the Native American."(n34) Dooly, and whatever men would follow him, withdrew to South Carolina to seek help.